 The sun is (sometimes) shining, and sand is returning to London's streets in the form of pop-up urban beaches.
-Here's where to find them.
-We're currently awaiting full details for 2019, so keep checking back for full details.
+Here's where to find them in summer 2023.

 London's year-round beach: Ruislip Lido

 No need to wait for these pop-up beaches to roll out their sun loungers.
 Ruislip Lido in Hillingdon has a natural beach year-round, as long as you don't mind sharing sand space with swans.
 There's even a miniature railway to make getting there that bit more fun.
 Be aware though, that swimming in the lake is always prohibited.

 And no list of London beaches would be complete without the natural ones, along the Thames foreshore.
 Well, we say 'natural', but some of the choicer spots have clearly had sand imported over the years.
 Stairs down to the foreshore can be found all along the South Bank.
 One notable area is close to Gabriel's Wharf where a particularly sandy patch often attracts sand sculptors.

 Another excellent patch is the beach in front of Tate Modern.
 This one is more pebbly, but is a fascinating place to explore with children.
 Always be careful when on the foreshore for sharp flotsam and jetsam, and beware of rising tides.

 Looking for the real seaside?
 Check out our guides for the best real sand you can get to on a day trip from London: